A note on Boolean inverse monoids and ample groupoids

 \smnoind (a) $S$ is said to be \emph{additive} (or \emph{finitely orthogonally complete}) if for $\phi,\psi\in S$ with $\phi\bot \psi$, the supremum $\phi\vee \psi$ of $\phi$ and $\psi$ in $S$ exists, and one has $\chi(\phi\vee \psi) = (\chi\phi) \vee (\chi\psi)$ as well as $(\phi\vee \psi)\chi = (\phi \chi) \vee (\psi \chi)$ for every $\chi\in S$.

-\smnoind (b) $S$ is called an \emph{Boolean inverse monoid} if $\ME(S)$ is a Boolean algebra under the canonical ordering, and $S$ is an additive inverse semigroup that is a meet semilattice under the canonical ordering. \end{defn}
+\smnoind (b) $S$ is called a \emph{Boolean inverse monoid} (respectively, \emph{Boolean inverse $\wedge$-monoid}) if $\ME(S)$ is a Boolean algebra under the canonical ordering, and $S$ is an additive inverse semigroup (respectively, which is a meet semilattice under the canonical ordering). \end{defn}

 Note that a semigroup $S$ will have an identity when $\ME(S)$ is a Boolean algebra.